IntersectMBO/cardano-node/doc/reference/building-and-signing-tx.md

 When building and submitting a transaction you need to check the current tip of the blockchain, for example, if the tip is slot 4000, and you want to submit a transaction to send some ADA, you should set the TTL to 4100, so that you have enough time to build and submit a transaction.
 Submitting a transaction with a TTL set in the past would result in a tx submission error.

-In the following example, the ttl value for this transaction is 200000.
-The output is written to a `tx001.raw` file.
+**Building a raw transaction**

+Before submitting a transaction, it must be built.
+Create a raw file that contains all relevant data for the transaction:

-`cardano-cli shelley transaction build-raw \
+    cardano-cli shelley transaction build-raw \
-     --tx-in 4e3a6e7fdcb0d0efa17bf79c13aed2b4cb9baf37fb1aa2e39553d5bd720c5c99#4 \
-     --tx-out $(cat payment2.addr)+100000000 \
-     --tx-out $(cat payment.addr)+999899832035 \
-     --ttl 200000 \
-     --fee 167965 \
-     --out-file tx001.raw`

-**Signing**
-A transaction must prove that it has the right to spend its inputs.
-In the most common case, this means that a transaction must be signed by the signing keys belonging to the payment addresses of the inputs.
-If a transaction contains certificates, it must additionally be signed by somebody with the right to issue those certificates.
-For example, a stake address registration certificate must be signed by the signing key of the corresponding stake key pair
+    --tx-in TX-IN            The input transaction as TxId#TxIx where TxId is the transaction hash and TxIx is the index.
+    --tx-out TX-OUT          The ouput transaction as Address+Lovelace where Address is the Bech32-encoded address followed by the amount in Lovelace.
+    --ttl SLOT               Time to live (in slots).
+    --fee LOVELACE           The fee amount in Lovelace.
+    --certificate-file FILE  Filepath of the certificate.
+This encompasses all types of certificates (stake pool certificates, stake key certificates etc)
+    --withdrawal WITHDRAWAL  The reward withdrawal as StakeAddress+Lovelace where StakeAddress is the Bech32-encoded stake address
+                             followed by the amount in Lovelace.
+    --metadata-json-file FILE
+                             Filepath of the metadata file, in JSON format.
+    --metadata-cbor-file FILE
+                             Filepath of the metadata, in raw CBOR format.
+    --update-proposal-file FILE
+                             Filepath of the update proposal.
+    --out-file FILE          Output filepath of the TxBody.

 **Fee calculation**

 Every transaction on the blockchain carries a fee, which needs to be calculated each time.
 This fee calculation requires protocol parameters.

-The Cardano CLI is used to query the protocol parameters which are then written to the protocol.json file, for example:

-`cardano-cli shelley query protocol-parameters \
+    cardano-cli shelley query protocol-parameters \
-     --testnet-magic 42 \
-     --out-file protocol.json`

-where `magic42` identifies the testnet.
-Other testnets would be identified by different names and numbers.

-This is an example of a fee calculation transaction:

- `cardano-cli shelley transaction calculate-min-fee \
-     --tx-in-count 1 \
-     --tx-out-count 2 \
-     --ttl 250000 \
-     --testnet-magic 42 \
-     --signing-key-file payment.skey \
-     --protocol-params-file protocol.json`

-**Building a raw transaction**

-A transaction is considered 'raw' until it reaches the signing stage.

-Use the build-raw command to create raw transactions.
-In this example, the transaction is written to a tx001.raw file.

- `cardano-cli shelley transaction build-raw \
-     --tx-in 4e3a6e7fdcb0d0efa17bf79c13aed2b4cb9baf37fb1aa2e39553d5bd720c5c99#4 \
-     --tx-out $(cat payment2.addr)+100000000 \
-     --tx-out $(cat payment.addr)+999899832035 \
-     --ttl 200000 \
-     --fee 167965 \
-     --out-file tx001.raw`
+    --shelley-mode           For talking to a node running in Shelley-only mode (default).
+    --byron-mode             For talking to a node running in Byron-only mode.
+    --epoch-slots NATURAL    The number of slots per epoch (default is 21600).
+    --security-param NATURAL The security parameter (default is 2160).
+    --cardano-mode           For talking to a node running in full Cardano mode.
+    --epoch-slots NATURAL    The number of slots per epoch (default is 21600).
+    --security-param NATURAL The security parameter (default is 2160).
+    --mainnet                Use the mainnet magic id.
+    --testnet-magic NATURAL  Specify a testnet magic id.
+    --out-file FILE          Optional output file.
+Default is to write to stdout.

 **Signing a transaction**

-Keys are created in pairs (public verification key and private signing key).
-For example, payment.vkey and payment.skey, respectively.

-Use the key-gen command to generate the keys.

- `cardano-cli shelley address key-gen \
-     --verification-key-file payment.vkey \
-     --signing-key-file payment.skey`

-The following example uses the payment key payment.skey to sign the raw transaction tx001.raw and writes it out to a tx001.signed file.
+A transaction must prove that it has the right to spend its inputs.
+In the most common case, this means that a transaction must be signed by the signing keys belonging to the payment addresses of the inputs.
+If a transaction contains certificates, it must additionally be signed by somebody with the right to issue those certificates.
+For example, a stake address registration certificate must be signed by the signing key of the corresponding stake key pair.

-`cardano-cli shelley transaction sign \
+    cardano-cli shelley transaction sign \
-     --tx-body-file tx001.raw \
-     --signing-key-file payment.skey \
-     --testnet-magic 42 \
-     --out-file tx001.signed`

-Once a transaction is signed, it can be submitted to a node, which will share it with the network so it can be included in a block on the chain.

-**Registering a stake address**

-A stake address must be registered on the blockchain if you intend to delegate your stake to one or more pools later on.
-Registering a stake address requires a certificate and a deposit.

-To create a registration certificate, use the following code:

-`cardano-cli shelley stake-address registration-certificate \
-     --staking-verification-key-file stake.vkey \
-     --out-file stake.cert`

-A deposit amount is specified in the protocol.json file, under keyDeposit.
-This amount has to be included in the transaction containing the certificate, but will be refunded when the key is deregistered.

-`"keyDeposit": 400000,`
+    --tx-body-file FILE      Input filepath of the TxBody.
+    --signing-key-file FILE  Input filepath of the signing key (one or more).
+    --mainnet                Use the mainnet magic id.
+    --testnet-magic NATURAL  Specify a testnet magic id.
+    --out-file FILE          Output filepath of the Tx.

+**Submit a transaction**

+Submitting a transaction means sending the signed transaction through the local node whose Unix domain socket is obtained from the CARDANO_NODE_SOCKET_PATH enviromnent variable.

+    cardano-cli shelley transaction submit

+    --shelley-mode           For talking to a node running in Shelley-only mode (default).
+    --byron-mode             For talking to a node running in Byron-only mode.
+    --epoch-slots NATURAL    The number of slots per epoch (default is 21600).
+    --security-param NATURAL The security parameter (default is 2160).
+    --cardano-mode           For talking to a node running in full Cardano mode.
+    --epoch-slots NATURAL    The number of slots per epoch (default is 21600).
+    --security-param NATURAL The security parameter (default is 2160).
+    --mainnet                Use the mainnet magic id.
+    --testnet-magic NATURAL  Specify a testnet magic id.
+    --tx-file FILE           Filepath of the transaction you intend to submit.